What Is the 14th Amendment?

-The Fourteenth Amendment to the United States Constitution is one of the three Reconstruction Amendments introduced after the end of the Civil War.
-It was adopted on July 9th, 1868.
+The Fourteenth Amendment to the United States Constitution is one of the three Reconstruction Amendments introduced after the Civil War.
+It was ratified and adopted on July 9th, 1868.

 The Fourteenth Amendment sought to address the question of newly-freed slaves’ status by providing that everyone born in the United States would automatically be granted citizenship, no matter their race.

 Additionally, it echoed the language of the Fifth Amendment by mandating that none of the states could deprive citizens of “life, liberty, or property, without due process of law.”

-All of the above is covered by Section 1 of the Amendment
+All of the above is covered by Section 1 of the 14th Amendment.

 Let’s take a quick look at some of the main points of the Fourteenth Amendment.

 Section 1 of the Fourteenth Amendment provides that everyone born in the United States or territories is a citizen.
 This concept is known as “birthright citizenship.”

 During and after the Civil War, some 4 million slaves were freed.
 Suddenly, there were 4 million people in the country whose legal position was unclear.

 The 14th Amendment changed this by making it so that everyone born in the United States or its territories would automatically be citizens, regardless of race or their former status as slaves.

-Today, the concept of birthright citizenship is brought up most often related to children of illegal immigrants.
+Today, birthright citizenship is brought up most often related to children of illegal immigrants.

 Due Process and Equal Protection

 The Due Process and Equal Protection Clauses of the Fourteenth Amendment are among the most influential sections of the entire Constitution.

 Some of these include Loving v.
 Virginia (1967), permitting people of different races to be married anywhere in the country, and Roe v Wade (1973), permitting a woman to have an abortion.

 As mentioned earlier, the Due Process clause states that the States may not curtail “life, liberty, or property without Due Process of law.”

-Well, as one may guess through the many Supreme Court cases related to it, it’s open to interpretation.
+Well, as one may guess through the many United States Supreme Court cases related to it, it’s open to interpretation.
 But, in general, it means that a defendant in a criminal case can expect fair treatment.